chambm/omicron-galaxy/README.md

-# docker-bingomics-galaxy
+# omicron-galaxy
-A docker container for the Zhang Lab's proteogenomics-oriented Galaxy instance.
+A Docker container for Omicron, a proteogenomics-oriented Galaxy flavor developed by the Zhang Lab at Vanderbilt.